jadijadi/lpic1book/content/1103_securing_data_with_encryption.md

 ## Key Pairs

 In traditional cryptography, the symmetric keys were used: both parties had a shared password.
 The data were encrypted with that password and then decrypted using the same password.
 But in 1976, a new idea came into the view: what if we create 2 keys (lets call them the Private Key and the Public Key) in a way that only people who has the Public Key, be able to open whatever which is encrypted with the Private key?
-The scientists made this a reality and nowawayds, most of our encryptions are being done via these **Key Pair**s.
+The scientists made this a reality and nowadays, most of our encryptions are being done via these **Key Pair**s.
 When generating a key pair, we generate two keys using a computer algorithm in the way that any message which is encrypted using one, can be opened only using the other.
 These are called Public & Private key.
-You publish the public key to your friends or even publicly on the net and if someone wants to send you an encrypted message, she encrypts it using your public key and send it to you with any means (or published the encoded message on the intneret) and only and only you will be able to open it, because you are the one who has the Private key!
+You publish the public key to your friends or even publicly on the net and if someone wants to send you an encrypted message, she encrypts it using your public key and send it to you with any means (or published the encoded message on the Internet) and only and only you will be able to open it, because you are the one who has the Private key!

 > great point about Public / Private key is that the data can be transmitted over the internet with no fear of hackers or governments.
 You are publishing your key to the world, some one picks it and uses it to encrypt some data and sent the result to you.
 People can see that you are receiving "some data" but they can not encrypt it because they do not have the private key needed to decrypt it.

 ### ssh keys
-The same technology (Public key cryptography or asymetric cryptography) can be used in most of the network communications too.
+The same technology (Public key cryptography or asymmetric cryptography) can be used in most of the network communications too.
 In fact the very `ssh` works based on this concept.
 It is used to authenticate hosts and secure the traffic.

 ```
 ➜  ~ ssh 192.168.70.2